-Visitation held for woman killed in Waffle House shooting
+Hundreds pay respects for woman slain in Waffle House attack

 GALLATIN, Tenn.
-(AP) — Hundreds of people gathered Friday evening at a church visitation service for a 21-year-old college student killed in last weekend’s shooting rampage at a Waffle House.
+(AP) — Hundreds of people thronged a Tennessee church on Friday, some hugging and crying, as they paid their respects for a college student killed in the weekend shooting rampage at a Waffle House.

-The line of people who came to pay respects to the family of DeEbony Groves was so long that it snaked outside the First Baptist Church in Gallatin.
-They waited so they could speak to the student’s parents and other family members who stood in the front of the church beside her open casket.
+The line of mourners waiting to give their condolences to the family of DeEbony Groves, 21, was so long that it snaked outside the First Baptist Church in Gallatin.
+Her parents and other stood in the front of the church beside her open casket.
 People cried, hugged and told stories of the woman who went by the nickname of Shae (SHAY).
 Those who loved her wore buttons bearing her picture.

 Groves was a senior at Nashville’s Belmont University majoring in social work.
-She was remembered by family members as a vivacious and outgoing woman.
+She was remembered by family members Firday as a vivacious and outgoing woman.
 A beaming smile was on display in so many of the pictures shown that were taken throughout her life, including one where she is holding a fish that looks like she caught.

 Most Read Nation & World Stories